daczarne/legion/README.md

 - `InsufficientNumberOfWorkersError`: if you try to remove more workers than the building currently has.
 - `NegativeNumberOfWorkersError`: if you try to add, remove, or set a negative number of workers.
-- `TooManyWorkersError`: if you try to add to many workers to a building or set the total number of workers to a value greater than the maximum number of workers the build can have.
+- `TooManyWorkersError`: if you try to add too many workers to a building or set the total number of workers to a value greater than the maximum number of workers the build can have.
 - `UnknownBuildingError`: if an unknown building ID is passed to the initalizer.

 ## The `City` class

 The `City` class is the backbone of it all.
-Given a city (identified by campaign and city name) and the configuration of buildings that you'd like to build in it, it calculates the information about the city (its effects, production, storage, and defenses).
+Given a city (identified by campaign and city name), the configuration of buildings that you'd like to build in it, and a staffing strategy, it calculates the information about the city (its effects, production, storage, and defenses).

 The `City` objects can be constructed by passing lists of `Building` objects, or a dictionary of building counts.
 This last one is the most offtenly used approach.

 ```python
 from modules.city import City

 city: City = City.from_buildings_count(
     campaign = "Unification of Italy",